 Away from the mountains, January through to April will appeal to those who enjoy the benefits of uncrowded attractions, although be aware that cities like Berlin rarely witness "slow" periods at any time of year.
 Prices tend to be slightly higher over the summer months.
-One other thing to bear in mind is that hotel rates can increase when large trade shows are in town (potentially a problem in Frankfurt, for example).
+One other thing to bear in mind is that hotel rates can increase when large trade shows are in town.

 European clothes according to season with light- to mediumweight in summer, medium- to heavyweights in winter.
 If you’re intending to visit the mountains – and particularly if you’re planning a long-distance hike – it’s best to take waterproof gear and extra layers with you, no matter what the time of year.